kumorig/steam-overachiever-v3/README.md

 ## Roadmap
 Feel free to open an issue with suggestions.
+[ ] live WASM version: https://overachiever.space (in progress)
 [ ] Improve the graphs, but lets run the app a few weeks so we have some data to work with first.
-[ ] Add utility to help you figure out your steam-id.
 [ ] backend for comments ratings on achievements.
 To help users find the easy ones.
-[ ] Pack icon files into a single binary blob/texture atlas to reduce file count.
-Option to not cache icons to disk.
+[ ] Optimization: Pack icon files into single binary blob/texture atlas to reduce file count.
+Option to not cache icons to disk for desktop.
 [ ] Feature: export of achievement data to CSV/JSON.